avolab/episystem-workshop/scChIC-seq_tutorial.md

 > ###  Hands-on: Peak calling with  `hiddenDomains`
 >
 > 1. Calling peaks with `hiddenDomains`.
 Remember you can write `hiddenDomains` by itself in the terminal and a list of options will be shown.
-You can also find more information [here](http://hiddendomains.sourceforge.net).
+You can also find more information on their website (http://hiddendomains.sourceforge.net).
 For now, we need the following required inputs:

 >	-  -g Size of chromosomes for the mouse genome.
 Can you find this file?

 >	-  -q Minimum MAPQ score.
-What is an appropriate MAPQ score to use?
 A low MAPQ score may include reads that are poor quality, while high MAPQ score keeps only high quality reads.
 For now, we will keep reads with a quality threshold equal to 60.

 >   -  -p A threshold to remove domains called with probabilities less than `p`.
 Set to a value such as 0.5.
 You can play around with this value to see how it changes the output.